Interview and pics by Marko Syrjala

 HTP was more of a rock thing than what Glenn was doing with his solo thing at the time.

-Yes, you could tell, especially one of their albums is very strong, I don’t remember which one it was because mine are CD-Rs that Joe gave me and signed them to me, I even have a pre-mixed version of one of them, which is like the working version they had just to hear to songs.
+Yes, you could tell, especially one of their albums is very strong.
+I don’t remember which one it was because mine are CD-Rs that Joe gave me and signed them for me.
+I even have a pre-mixed version of one of them, which is like the working version they had to hear to songs.
 He knows I will never go out and buy it, so he just gave me one.

-I didn’t know, about that but it doesn’t surprise me at all, I know that Joe wants to work with Ritchie.
-It’s a pity that Ritchie doesn’t want to revive Rainbow, I know Joe would be up for it because we have spoken about it.
-And why not, he would be mad not to.
-They were never in a fight actually, Joe and Ritchie… actually they’ve fought a few times but like friends, they split on very good terms.
+I didn’t know about that, but it doesn’t surprise me at all.
+I know that Joe wants to work with Ritchie.
+It’s a pity that Ritchie doesn’t want to revive Rainbow.
+I know Joe would be up for it because we have spoken about it.
+And why not?
+He would be mad not to.
+They were never in a fight, actually, Joe and Ritchie… actually, they’ve fought a few times, but they split into very good terms like friends.

 Because of the Deep Purple reunion?

-Yeah, it was most like… Gillan had come in and stuff like that, politics.
+Yeah, it was almost like… Gillan had come in and stuff like that, politics.